status-im/help.status.im/docs/en/status-communities/change-a-closed-community-to-open.md

 ---
-id: 638
+id: 637
 revision: 0
 language: en
 hide:
   - navigation
 ---

-# Channel a private channel to public
+# Change a closed community to open

  :octicons-tools-24: In progress